 - Less than 30% of international stock funds managed to outperform their respective indexes, and

 - Less than 25% of government bond funds and less than 23% of investment grade bond funds managed to outperform their respective indexes.

 Now, lest you think that this particular period was an anomaly, let me assure you: It wasn’t.
 Standard and Poors has been doing this study since 2002, and each of the studies has shown very similar results.
 On average, actively managed funds have failed in both up markets and down markets.
 They’ve failed in both domestic markets and international markets.
 And they’ve failed in both stock markets and bond markets.

 Why Index Funds Win

 The investments included in a given index are generally published openly, thereby making it easy for an index fund to track its respective index.
-(All the fund has to do is buy all of the stocks — or other investments — that are included in the index.
-As you can imagine, implementing such a strategy can be done at a far lower cost than that charged by the average actively managed fund (in which the fund manager has to research individual investments to decide whether or not to include them in the fund).
+(All the fund has to do is buy all of the stocks — or other investments — that are included in the index.)
+As you can imagine, implementing such a strategy can be done at a far lower cost than that charged by the average actively managed fund.

 Common sense (and first grade arithmetic) tells us that:

-- If the entire stock market earns, say, a 9% annual return over a given year, and
+- If the entire stock market earns, say, a 9% annual return over a given decade, and

 - The average dollar invested in the stock market incurs investment costs (such as brokerage commissions and mutual fund fees) of 1.5%,